spacer

 Training is delivered across:

-Forth Valley Royal Hospital - FVRH, Murray Royal Hospital, Perth, Royal Cornhill Hospital, Aberdeen, Royal Edinburgh Hospital
+Forth Valley Royal Hospital - FVRH, Murray Royal Hospital, Perth, Royal Cornhill Hospital, Aberdeen, Royal Edinburgh Hospital, Stobhill Hospital, Glasgow, Leverndale Hospital, The State Hospital, Ayrshire Central Hospital

 East of Scotland:

 Based at Rohallion Clinic, Murray Royal Hospital, Perth.
-The Educational Supervisor is Dr Michelle McGlen: michelle.mcglen@nhs.scot
+The Educational Supervisor is Dr David Walsh: david.walsh2@nhs.scot

-Placements in medium security, low security and community forensic psychiatry are available at Murray Royal Hospital, hosted by NHS Tayside.
-Prison placements are available in HMP Perth, and at the national open prison facility at HMP Castle Huntly.
+Trainees based in the East of Scotland will rotate through placements in male medium security, low security and community forensic psychiatry based at Rohallion Clinic, Murray Royal Hospital, Perth hosted by NHS Tayside.
+Experience can also be gained within the local IPCU based at Carseview Centre, Dundee.
+Prison placements are available in HMP Perth, the national open prison facility at HMP Castle Huntly and the Bella Unit (female custodial unit) in Dundee.
+High secure placements are undertaken at the State Hospital, Carstairs.

 North of Scotland: